RobinLinus/coins-legacy/notes/succinct-fullnode.md

 ## Headers Chain
 The raw size of the headers chain is `block_height * 80 bytes`.
 As of today this is about `615000 blocks * 80 bytes ~ 49.2 MB`.
 Headers are not random data, but compressible with a factor of about `1.77` ([see Headergolf](https://github.com/alecalve/headergolf)).
 This compresses the current chain down to `27 MB`.

+A consensus change to support [FlyClient](https://eprint.iacr.org/2019/226.pdf) or [NiPoPoW](https://eprint.iacr.org/2017/963.pdf) could compress the headers chain down to about 1 MB.

 ## UTXO Set

 ### Inclusion Proofs for Spent Outputs

-We can can extend each block with Merkle inclusion proofs for every spent output.
+We can extend each block with Merkle inclusion proofs for every spent output.
 Block extensions prove output inclusion.
 They reduce the required knowledge of the UTXO set to the question, if a particular output is actually unspent.
 The construction requires an overhead of about:
 - `proof_size * outputs/transaction * transactions / block`
   - `proof_size ~ ( log2( transactions/block ) - 1) * 32 bytes` ( We can do `-1` here because the Merkle root is in the header and the transaction hash is in the current block as UTXO-ID, which's inclusion we want to prove. )
 - `( (log2(3000) -1) * 32 bytes ) * 2 * 3000 ~ 1.83 MB / block` for the inclusion proofs